QuantLet/TimeVaryingPenalization/LCPdesign/README.md

 Name of QuantLet: TVPvariance

-Published in : 'Unpublished; Theoritically description of Time Varying Penalization method.'
+Published in : 'Unpublished; Theoretically description of Time Varying Penalization method.'

 Description : 'Performs LASSO regression in a moving window by using BIC criterion to